 It’s most likely that you’re having some issues with your email deliverability and email sender’s reputation.
-That’s quite a common challenge that marketers address while implementing their email marketing strategies.
-According to ReturnPath data, 1 out of 5 emails never reaches the inbox.
-So this issue might become significant in the overall campaign performance.
+That’s quite a common challenge that marketers face when implementing their email marketing strategies.
+According to ReturnPath, 1 out of 5 emails never reaches the inbox—which can really impact your marketing performance.

-When analyzing our clients’ campaign deliverability complaints, we see widespread pitfalls that most clients get into.
-But the best practices come to light as well.
+When analyzing our clients’ campaign deliverability complaints, we see common mistakes that most clients make.

 There are certain things that you should know when switching your email service provider or initiating a new email marketing strategy.
-So carry on reading and learn about how you can fix your email deliverability and avoid this headache in the future.
+So carry on reading to learn how you can fix your email deliverability and avoid this headache in the future.

-This metric is complex.
-It depends on many elements, such as service provider, sender’s domain, quality of email list, email frequency, IP reputation, and overall sender’s reputation profile.
+Determining your email deliverability is quite complex.
+It depends on many elements, such as the service provider, sender’s domain, quality of email list, email frequency, IP reputation, and overall sender’s reputation profile.

 It’s difficult to define what a good email deliverability rate is.
 Return Path email deliverability statistics show that “just 79% of commercial emails land in the inbox.”
 The rest is “either sent to a spam folder or goes missing—most likely blocked by the mailbox provider.”

 The goal of every marketer is to get an email delivered to 100% of subscribers.
 Unfortunately, very seldom do marketers achieve such a high rate.

 You should pay attention to the following metrics when you track your overall email deliverability:

-- 95% and higher is considered to be a good delivery rate on behalf of an email service provider.
+- 95% and higher is considered to be a good delivery rate on behalf of a mass email service provider.

 - The bounce rate, categorized into hard bounce and soft bounce, shouldn’t be higher than 3%.

-- In terms of the SPAM rate, you shouldn’t be ringing the alarm bells as long as it doesn’t exceed 0.08%.
+- In terms of the spam rate, you should be fine as long as it doesn’t exceed 0.08%.